0532/wang-iterm-zsh/README.md

-## wang theme and colors for Oh My ZSH and iTerm
+## The theme and colors for Oh My ZSH and iTerm

 ![](https://github.com/0532/wang-iterm-zsh/blob/master/wang.png)